-The Pre-Romantic Poets; Wordsworth; Coleridge; Shelley; Keats; Byron; Scott; Hazlitt; Lamb; de Quincey.
+The Pre-Romantic Poets; Wordsworth; Coleridge; Shelley; Keats; Byron; Scott; Hazlitt; Lamb; deQuincey.

-Texts and Text Book: Poetry and Prose of the Romantic Revival (Woods).
+Texts and Text Book: Poetry and Prose of the Romantic Revival (Woods): or, English Romantic Poets (Stephens, Beck and Snow); or, Poetry and Criticism of the Romantic Movement (Campbell; Pyre and Weaver).

 For Distinction: An essay on a subject assigned by the instructor.

-5. Nineteenth Century Literature.-(1939-40).
-Tu. and Th. at 11 a. m.
+5. Nineteenth Century Literature.-(1941-42).
+Tu and Th. at 11 a. m.
+C. L. Bennet.